 Consultants can typically cancel an insurance policy at any time, although most insurance companies will demand advance notice of between one and two months.
 Importantly, all details of your insurance coverage are noted in the policy contract, including price, notice periods, and protection benefits.
 If your company has prepaid any premiums before canceling a policy, the insurance company will provide a refund for the already paid coverage.

 It is very important to keep up-to-date with the insurance policy for your consulting business as the insurer can cancel the policy for missed payments.
 However, most policies will provide a grace period that protects you from missed periods.
 It is worth noting the grace period in your contract as it can vary, being as short as 24 hours or up to 30 days.

 Perhaps the most important thing to consider when buying an insurance policy for your consulting business is determining how much coverage you need.
 Insurance policies have a limit, which is the maximum amount the insurer will pay your business for loss claims during a coverage period.
 This limit can be settled between you and the insurance company when you are purchasing the policy, but the insurer may set some framework based on the specifics of your consulting business and calculated risks.

-Example: you have a per occurrence limit of $1 million per occurrence and $3 million per year aggregate.
+- You have a per-occurrence limit of $1 million per occurrence and $3 million per year aggregate.
 The insurer will only pay out up to $1 million for a single successful claim and a maximum of $3 million for multiple successful claims through the year.